RasmusBahbah/CARRA2/docs/Processing scripts.rst

 multiexec.py:
 ================

 An executable script used for processing and exporting albedo data over multiple dates in a defined time period.
-It is also possible to use multiple cores to speed the process.
+It is also possible to use multiple CPU cores to speed the process.

 Arguments:
 ----------------